6-EAPB

-6-EAPB (1-(benzofuran-6-yl)-N-ethylpropan-2-amine) is a potentially psychedelic and potentially entactogenic drug of the benzofuran class; it is structurally related to 6-APB and MDMA.
+6-EAPB, also known as 1-(benzofuran-6-yl)-N-ethylpropan-2-amine, is a potentially psychedelic and potentially entactogenic drug of the benzofuran class; it is structurally related to 6-APB and MDMA.

-Legality
+Pharmacology

+Pharmacodynamics

+6-EAPB is a potent monoamine reuptake inhibitor.
+It shows very low potency as a serotonin 5-HT_{2A} receptor agonist.

+Society and culture

+Legal status

 As an N-ethyl derivative of 6-APB, 6-EAPB fell outside the scope of the Temporary Class Drug ban issued by the Home Office on June 10, 2013.

 The ACMD has advised that 6-EAPB (and other benzofurans) are moved to Class B, this came into action on 10 June 2014.